dbbs-lab/bsb-core/docs/topology/intro.rst

   :figclass: only-dark
   :align: center

-The root :class:`Group <.topology.region.RegionGroup>` receives the network X, Y, and Z. A ``Group`` is an inert region and simply passes the network boundaries on to its children.
+The root ``Group`` receives the network X, Y, and Z. A ``Group`` is an inert region and simply passes the network boundaries on to its children.
-The :class:`~.topology.partition.Voxels` loads its voxels, and positions them absolutely, ignoring the network boundaries.
-The :class:`~.topology.region.Stack` passes the volume on to the :class:`Layers <.topology.partition.Layer>` who fill up the space and occupy their thickness.
+The :ref:`Voxels <voxel-partition>` loads its voxels, and positions them absolutely, ignoring the network boundaries.
+The :class:`~.topology.region.Stack` passes the volume on to the :ref:`Layers <layer-partition>` who fill up the space and occupy their thickness.
 They return their layout up to the parent ``Stack``, who in turn proposes translations to the layers in order to stack them on top of the other.
 The end result is stack beginning from the network starting corner, with 2 layers as large as the network,